Authors: how I will work with you to create the best index

+Depending on your needs and budget, I can index your book from scratch, offer feedback and suggestions for improvements on an index you have created yourself, or provide a bespoke service somewhere in between.
 Please get in touch as early as you can if you would like to discuss your project with me: it doesn’t matter if it’s not ready for indexing yet.
 I am happy to pencil in work several weeks or months into the future and understand that publication schedules are tentative.
 Due to shifting schedules I sometimes have availability for urgent work too.
 I do my best to accommodate interesting projects wherever I can.

 Open book viewed from side with facing pages curled to create a love-heart